apostrophecms/alpha-beta-scanner/README.md

 ## Why?

-We ship lots of open source software.
+We ship lots of open source packages at [ApostropheCMS](https://apostrophecms.com).
 Sometimes changes are needed before we declare it to be stable.
 Other times, a year will pass and nobody notices it's still considered "beta."
 This tool to the rescue.

 ## Install
 ```bash